duneroadrunner/scpptool/README.md

 #### Elements not (yet) addressed

 The set of potentially unsafe elements in C++, and in the standard library itself, is pretty large.
 This tool does not yet address them all.
-In particular it does not complain about the use of essential elements for which the SaferCPlusPlus library does not (yet) provide a safe alternative, such as conatiners like maps, sets, etc.,.
+In particular it does not complain about the use of essential elements for which the SaferCPlusPlus library does not (yet) provide a safe alternative, such as containers like maps, sets, etc.,.

 ### Autotranslation